GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleForce::create(desc);
 ~~~~~~~~~~~~~

-# Velocity {#particleEvolvers_f}
+# Velocity
 Sets the velocity of particles over their lifetime.

 ![Velocity evolver](velocityEvolver.gif)

-Represented with the @ref bs::ParticleVelocity "ParticleVelocity" and initialization options provided through @ref bs::PARTICLE_VELOCITY_DESC "PARTICLE_VELOCITY_DESC".
+Represented with the @bs::ParticleVelocity and initialization options provided through @bs::PARTICLE_VELOCITY_DESC.

-Use @ref bs::PARTICLE_VELOCITY_DESC::velocity "PARTICLE_VELOCITY_DESC::velocity" to specify the velocity direction and intensity.
-If @ref bs::PARTICLE_VELOCITY_DESC::worldSpace "PARTICLE_VELOCITY_DESC::worldSpace" is true the velocity direction is assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.
+Use @bs::PARTICLE_VELOCITY_DESC::velocity to specify the velocity direction and intensity.
+If @bs::PARTICLE_VELOCITY_DESC::worldSpace is true the velocity direction is assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.

 ~~~~~~~~~~~~~{.cpp}
 // Moves the particles upwards